 - Re-Uploading Other Creators Content

-We will not consider channels which are primarily based upon other creators works, outside of cases where content is clearly a fair use (e.g. for the purposes of commentary or criticism, of which there must be notable amounts).
-This includes using other creators content as the basis of clip compilations, video re-edits, basic memes, and some forms of purely reactionary content (e.g. without adding significant levels of commentary relative to the quantity of content being reused).
-What we want to see is that you have established and grown an audience based primarily on your own work, and that it is your own work that your audience is subscribed to you to see.
+We will not consider channels that are primarily based upon other creators' works, outside of cases where content is clearly a fair use (e.g. for the purposes of commentary or criticism, of which there must be notable amounts).
+This includes using other creators' content as the basis of clip compilations, video re-edits, basic memes, and some forms of purely reactionary content (e.g. without adding significant levels of commentary relative to the quantity of content being reused).
+What we want to see is that you have established and grown an audience based primarily on your own work and that it is your own work that your audience is subscribed to you to see.

 - Algorithmically Abusive Content / Non-Content

-We will not consider channels which are primarily based and focused upon content which focus on attracting engagements through intentionally misleading clickbait and non-content (e.g. "only X can comment on / like this video" or similar), rather than attracting natural engagement through the creation of good quality content.
-We want to see that creators are publishing reasonable quality content, and that this is the content their audience is ultimately there to see.
+We will not consider channels that are primarily based and focused upon content that focus on attracting engagements through intentionally misleading clickbait and non-content (e.g. "only X can comment on/like this video" or similar), rather than attracting natural engagement through the creation of good quality content.
+We want to see that creators are publishing reasonable quality content and that this is the content their audience is ultimately there to see.